Words That Make Us Feel: A Lesson on Sensory Language

 - Continue to go over each section of the worksheet and fill it in using student comments.

-- Finish filling in each section of the worksheet and spend a few minutes re-reading it to the students, noticing the sensory language and details.
+- Finish filling in each section of the worksheet and spend a few minutes re-reading it to the students, noting the sensory language and details.

 Independent Working Time (15 minutes)